This vegan quiche is made with a savory mix of tofu, crispy potatoes and leeks, all baked up to tender perfection inside a flaky crust.

 It officially feels like spring, at least here in the northeast, and when spring arrives, the internet explodes with recipes for eggy things.
 I guess that means it’s brunch season (it is), and even though I’m a little bummed to see winter go (because I’m weird like that), I can certainly get behind brunch.

 I’m always a little jealous of bloggers and their eggy recipes, which is also weird of me, because I never liked eggs.
 But you’ve got to admit, there’s lots of cool stuff you can do with them.
 Fortunately, I’ve gotten pretty good with working around the egg part of most egg dishes.

 My husband, who was always a huge fan of eggs, is always super psyched about my vegan egg creations, and frequently requests quiche.
 It’s funny that I rarely make it though.
 I think the issue with vegan quiche is that it seems super complicated and difficult, but it’s not!
-A while back I did a tutorial on how to make vegan quiche, and wouldn’t you know it, you only need one ingredient: tofu!
+In fact, you only need one ingredient: tofu!

 So with that knowledge in mind, and in anticipation of brunches to come, I went and made this vegan potato leek quiche.
 It was excellent!
 The potatoes do an awesome job of adding some hearty texture, and the leeks add the perfect amount of savory flavor.